Ear Infections

 Under 6 months

-Ear infection treatment for infants requires prompt medical attention to avoid hearing loss, which can hinder development.
-Antibiotics are typically provided, but alternative therapies may be suggested if monitored closely.
+Ear infection treatment for children under age of 6 months requires prompt medical attention to avoid hearing loss, which can hinder development.
+Antibiotics are often provided, but alternative therapies may be suggested if monitored closely.
 See a doctor if your infant shows symptoms.

 6 months to 2 years

-Ear infections are common in young children between 6 months to 2 years old.
+Ear infections are commonly seen in young children between the ages of 6 months and 2 years.
 Common symptoms include fever, ear pain, fussiness, and difficulty sleeping.
 These symptoms may indicate that the child has fluid buildup or inflammation in the middle ear.

 Over 2 years